-All drivers and front-seat passengers must wear a seat belt while a vehicle is in motion in Illinois.
-Also, passengers under nineteen must wear a safety belt if a driver is under eighteen years old.
+All drivers and front-seat passengers must wear a seat belts properly while a motor vehicle is in motion in Illinois.
+Also, passenger children under nineteen must wear a safety belt if a driver is under eighteen years old.

-All children under eight years of age, regardless of their location in a vehicle, must be secured in an approved child safety restraint system to minimize the severity of harm if they are injured in an accident.
+All children under eight years of age, regardless of their location in a vehicle, must be secured in an approved child safety system to minimize the severity of harm if they are injured in an accident.
 In addition, a family with a child should ensure it has a child-friendly protection seat to ensure safety while in the vehicle.

 Seat Belt Injury Facts and Statistics

-In serious car accidents, seat belts might restrain individuals if they reach speeds over 100 m.p.h.
-The results of a crash at excessive speeds could leave individuals with whiplash, severed limbs, and other serious injuries.
+In serious vehicle accidents, seat belts might restrain individuals if they reach speeds over 100 m.p.h.
+The results of a crash at excessive speed could leave individuals with whiplash, severed limbs, and other serious injuries.

-The National Highway Traffic and Safety Administration (NHTSA) published a report finding that thousands of individuals suffered from lap and shoulder injuries when they used their seatbelt.
+The National Highway Traffic and Safety Administration (NHTSA) published a report finding that thousands of individuals suffered from lap and shoulder harm when they used their seatbelts.

-The NHTSA released the following seat belt injury statistics in a study entitled, "Seatbelt Injuries in Medical and Statistical Perspectives:"
+The NHTSA released the following seat belt-related injury statistics in a study titled, “Seatbelt Injuries in Medical and Statistical Perspectives:”

-- Over 4600 individuals suffered from lap injuries after using a seat belt.
+- Over 4600 individuals suffered from lap harm after using lap belts.
 That accounts for an injury rate of 24.2 percent

 - More than 81,000 individuals suffered from lap/shoulder injuries after using a seat belt.
 That accounts for an injury rate of 25.2 percent

-- Approximately 129,000 individuals suffered injuries because of using no seat belt, at an injury rate of 54.6 percent
+- Approximately 129,000 individuals suffered harm because of not using a seat belt, at an injury rate of 54.6 percent

-Numerous other published research studies have tracked the injuries individuals suffer from auto accidents after using their seat belts.
-A study published in the Southern Medical Journal by Dr. Greingor and Dr. Lazarus discovered that patients with seat belt injuries frequently suffered from sternal fractures and abdominal injuries.
+Numerous other published research studies have tracked individuals’ injuries from auto accidents after using their seat belts.
+For example, a study published in the Southern Medical Journal by Dr. Greingor and Dr. Lazarus discovered that seat belt injuries patients frequently suffered from sternal fractures.

-The study is entitled, "Chest and Abdominal Injuries Caused by Seat Belt Wearing," revealed findings of passengers involved in auto accidents who:
+The study is entitled “Chest and Abdominal Harm Caused by Seat Belt Wearing” revealed findings of passengers involved in auto accidents who: